qwertzy-antonio-godinho/pipeline/README.md

 # pipeline
 Sets up a local pipeline using Docker, DinD, sysbox, Jenkins, Gitea, python, pyenv, pipenv, tox, pdoc3, fint.

-- Uses Ubuntu 20.04 as base the base Operating System.
+- Uses Ubuntu 20.04 as the base Operating System.

  - Intended for a local installation.
-If using in a Cloud environment or Internet facing server you should setup certifcates, configure domain names and deal with any extra necessary configurations required for network, e-mail and application settings.
+If using in a Cloud environment or Internet facing server you should setup certificates, configure domain names and deal with any extra necessary configurations required for network, e-mail and application settings.

 - The pipeline it setup to test Python applications, obviously it can be expanded to support other languages, but it's outside the scope for this example.